 A regular appointment is a one-time, as-needed appointment.
-Any student at the college can schedule a regular appointment from Sunday through Friday with any available tutor.
+Any student at the college can schedule a regular appointment throughout the week with any available tutor.
 In this type of appointment, the tutor can help with a specific writing assignment while also providing the client with general writing skill development.

 A standing appointment is a weekly appointment scheduled with the same tutor.
 In this type of appointment, the tutor helps both with individual writing projects and with general writing skill development.

 - This type of appointment is helpful to:

 Students who have several writing intensive courses and are writing several papers at once;